informalsystems/hermes/guide/src/help.md

 [see here](https://docs.rs/tracing-core/0.1.17/tracing_core/struct.Level.html).

-The relayer will _always_ print a last line summarizing the result of its operation for queries of transactions.
+The relayer will _always_ print a last line summarizing the result of its operation for queries or transactions.
 In addition to this last line, arbitrary debug, info, or other outputs may be produced.
 Example, with `log_level = 'debug'` and JSON output: